MuhammadHinanAli/ComputationalTheory/README.md

 - Uses: `((x << n) | (x >> (32 - n))) & 0xFFFFFFFF`
 - Handles overflow with bitmasking (`& 0xFFFFFFFF`)
-- `n` is normalized using modulo 32
+- `n` is normalised using modulo 32

 #### `rotr(x, n=1)`
 Performs a right circular rotation on the 32-bit integer `x` by `n` positions.